Declaring Attribute Classes

 }

-To restrict the type of declaration an attribute can be assigned to, a bitmask can be passed as the first argument to the #[Attribute] declaration.
+To restrict the types of declarations an attribute can be applied to, pass a bitmask as the first argument to the #[Attribute] declaration.

 Example #2 Using target specification to restrict where attributes can be used